Alexender-Ye/semi_supervised_learning/README.md

 # Development of crowdsourcing technology for pavement condition assessment

 This repository contains four deep learning models in `h5` format, along with a test dataset for evaluating these models.
-The test dataset is provided as a compressed file containing two CSV files: `semi_x_test.csv` and `semi_y_test.csv`.
+The test dataset is provided as a compressed file containing two CSV files: `scaled_x_test.csv` and `semi_y_test.csv`.

 ## Contents